How to start a cinema

 For audiences, the style and design of a cinema can be as important as the programme in making a cinema visit an unforgettable experience.
 Cinema has very specific design requirements and getting these right is an essential part of developing a facility that audiences will enjoy.

-pop up cinemas recently.
-What are the key elements of your capital funds, how do you set about raising the money and what is crowd funding?
+What are the key elements of your capital funds and how do you set about raising the money?

 From understanding film classification, to running a successful marketing campaign, there are a host of basic operational matters that local cinemas have to deal with on a day-to-day basis.